 What Are The Symptoms of Cedar Fever?

 Despite its name, cedar fever doesn’t cause an actual fever.
-Typical symptoms include runny nose, itchy or watery eyes, sneezing, coughing, headache, and sinus congestion—all those miserable symptoms we are familiar with during peak spring allergy season.
+But typical symptoms include runny nose, itchy or watery eyes, sneezing, coughing, headache, sinus congestion, and body aches—all those miserable symptoms we are familiar with during peak spring allergy season.
+But during this time of the coronavirus, these symptoms can be a little unsettling.
+Remember: if you get an actual fever of 101 degrees F and lose your sense of taste or smell, contact your doctor immediately.

 12 Ways to Manage Cedar Fever Symptoms